- Home

 The MA in Film and Screen Media is open to candidates with a BA degree in a Humanities subject, who have taken some undergraduate modules in Film and/or Media Studies and related subject areas, or who can demonstrate equivalent familiarity with and expertise in the subject.

-For further information visit the MA online prospectus: https://www.ucc.ie/en/cke02/ or Contact: g.young@ucc.ie
+For further information visit the MA online prospectus: https://www.ucc.ie/en/cke02/ or contact: g.young@ucc.ie

-Watch our promo video Here.
+Watch our promo video HERE

 HOW TO APPLY

-APPLICATIONS ARE NOW OPEN
+APPLICATIONS FOR 2025-6 ARE NOW OPEN ON UCCAPPLY

-Closing Date for EU and non-EU Applicants: June 30th
+Closing Date for non-EU Applicants: June 30th

 Closing Date for EU applications: UCC operates a rolling system of applications and offers.
 Please see dates below.